Welcome to Generation Services

-A Fixed Price Power Purchase Agreement (PPA) lets you set the price for each unit you export upfront, helping give you budgetary certainty in a volatile market.
+A fixed price PPA lets you set the price for each unit you export upfront, helping to give you budget certainty in a volatile market.

-You could minimise the risk and maximise value
+You could minimise the risk and maximise the value

 - Spread your risk in an increasingly volatile market

-- Take advantage of market movements to help you get the most for your power
+- Take advantage of market movements to help you get the most for your electricity

 As the UK wholesale market has become increasingly volatile it’s almost impossible to get the best price in a single contracting decision.
-Our Flexible PPA can help you mitigate the risk.
-It lets you take advantage of market movements, benefit from multiple selling decisions and therefore helps get the best returns on your generation portfolio in an unpredictable market.
+Our flexible PPA can help you mitigate the risk.
+It lets you take advantage of market movements and benefit from multiple selling decisions, therefore helping you get the best returns on your generation portfolio in an unpredictable market.

-A Flexible PPA gives you access to the UK wholesale market via our sister company, RWE Supply and Trading.
-Plus it offers real-time market information and support via our award winning Optimisation Desk and online tool Risk Navigator for easy access to market news as it breaks.
+A flexible PPA gives you access to the UK wholesale market.
+Plus it offers real-time market information and support via our award-winning Optimisation Desk and online Risk Navigator platform for easy access to market news as it breaks.